 - They typically cost less, lowering your monthly payments

 - You can easily research the long-term performance of a particular model

 You can certainly find exceptional deals on high quality used cars.
 However, there are pitfalls associated with used cars as well:

 - Used cars can cost more to service

 - Used cars can be less reliable than new cars

-- If you don't check the CarProof history, the car's history is unknown
+- Unless you use a CarFax report, the car's history is unknown

 Try to keep in mind that with options such as zero money down car loans, you may very well be able to get behind the wheel of a newer and better car than you were planning.
 The following chart demonstrates the type of credit rating you will need to get approval on a loan.

 The real trick here is to work with your car dealer and learn more about what is possible for you within your budget.
-Quite often, drivers walk into a dealership with a litany of preconceived notions regarding what is possible in the realm of car financing.
+Quite often, drivers walk into a dealership with a list of preconceived notions regarding what is possible in terms of car financing.
 Don't let this keep you from taking advantage of all the ways that a car dealer could potentially help you.
 If you want to see what your estimated monthly payments will look like, fill out our car loan calculator!